 Effectively fulfilling your role as a business continuity executive means not only understanding your organization’s ability to remain resilient in the face of any disruptive event or disaster, but also proactively contribute, sanction and enforce an effective business continuity program.
 Below is a short outline from our executive team that includes steps you should take as you build your business continuity management program.
+For more information, don’t hesitate to contact us today.

-1. Create your own unique ‘best fit’ framework for sustainable resilience, continuity and disaster recovery program
+1. Create your own unique ‘best fit’ framework for sustainable resilience, continuity, and disaster recovery program

 The critical considerations of this framework include: